 - Closed: Weekends, Memorial Day, Independence Day, Thanksgiving, Christmas and New Year's Day

-- Location: On the Mezzanine level above Checkpoint 3, navigate the terminal on our interactive map
+- Location: On the Baggage Claim Level across from Carousel 13, navigate the terminal on our interactive map

 Where do I file a report?

 Only file a lost property report through SEA Airport's Lost and Found Office.
 The report will ask for contact information, the approximate location/date in which you lost the item and a description of what you lost.

 I left my item(s) on my flight, who should I contact?